 EDU 429: Instructional and Assessment Design for PA ESL Certification

-This course provides English as a Second Language (ESL) certification candidates specific knowledge and skills in formal and informal assessment for entry, placement, program design, lesson design, existing criteria, and the post-program monitoring of English Language Learners (ELLs).
-These components of professional practice are based on the Pennsylvania Department of Education testing and program requirements as well as those provided by PA-endorsed World-Class Instructional Design and Assessment (WIDA).
-Consequently, certification candidates will learn to use multiple and appropriate formative and summative formal and informal assessment measures for the purpose of student placement, and program/lesson design.
+This course provides English as a Second Language (ESL) certification, candidates specific knowledge and skills in formal and informal assessment for entry, placement, program design, lesson design, existing criteria and the post-program monitoring of English Language Learners (ELLs).
+These components of professional practice are based on the Pennsylvania Department of Education testing and program requirements, as well as those provided by PA-endorsed World-Class Instructional Design and Assessment (WIDA).
+Ultimately, certification candidates will learn to use multiple and appropriate formative and summative formal and informal assessment measures for the purpose of student placement, and program/lesson design.
 Program and lesson design will follow the principles of the Quality Teaching for English Learners (QTEL) guidelines.

 Courses taught on campus and online